kumleshkurre/7-aws-application-load-balancer/README.md

 ## 🌐 Testing
 - Copy the Load Balancer DNS name
 - Open it in a browser
-- Refresh multiple times to see responses from different instances
+- Refresh multiple times to see responses from different instances.
 ---

 ## 🛠 Troubleshooting (If Website Not Running)